evrignaud/fim/README.md

 		 -a,--master-fim-repository <arg>   Fim repository directory that you want to use as master.
 Only for the remove duplicates command
-		 -c,--comment <arg>                 Sets that State comment during commit -d,--dont-hash-files               Do not hash file content.
+		 -c,--comment <arg>                 Sets that State comment during commit -f,--fast-mode                     Do not hash file content.
 Use only filenames and modification dates -h,--help                          Prints the Fim help
 		 -k,--hash-only-first-four-kilo     Hash only the first four kilo of the files -l,--use-last-state                Use the last committed State